Stability of Linear Systems under Extended Weakly-Hard Constraints: Abstract

 \section{Abstract}

 Control systems can show robustness to many events, like disturbances and model inaccuracies.
-It is natural to speculate that they are also robust to alterations of the control signal pattern, due to sporadic late completions (called \emph{deadline misses}) when implemented as a digital task on an embedded platform.
-Recent research analysed stability when imposing constraints on the maximum number of consecutive deadlines that can be missed.
-This is only one type of characterization, and results in a pessimistic analysis when applied to more general cases.
-To overcome this limitation, this paper proposes a comprehensive stability analysis for control systems subject to a set of generic constraints, describing the possible sequences of correct completions and deadline misses.
-The proposed analysis brings the assessment of control systems robustness to computational problems one step closer to the controller implementation.
+It is natural to speculate that they are also robust to sporadic deadline misses when implemented as digital tasks on an embedded platform.
+This paper proposes a comprehensive stability analysis for control systems subject to deadline misses, leveraging a new formulation to describe the patterns experienced by the control task under different handling strategies.
+Such analysis brings the assessment of control systems robustness to computational problems one step closer to the controller implementation.